civican/legisinfo/42-1/bills/C-15/bill_text.md

   **(1)** Subparagraph 53(1)(b)(ii) of the Act is replaced by the following:

-    the portion of the total determined under subparagraph (i) that relates to dividends in respect of which the taxpayer was permitted a deduction under subsection 112(1) in computing the taxpayer's taxable income, except any portion of the dividend that, if paid as a separate dividend, would not be subject to subsection 55(2) because the **amount of the separate dividend would not exceed the amount of the** income earned or realized by any corporation — after 1971 and before the safe-income determination time for the transaction, event or series of transactions or events as part of which the dividend **is** received — that could reasonably be considered to **contribute** to **the** capital gain **that could** be **realized on a disposition at fair market value, immediately before the dividend, of the share on which the dividend is received**;
+    the portion of the total determined under subparagraph (i) that relates to dividends in respect of which the taxpayer was permitted a deduction under subsection 112(1) in computing the taxpayer's taxable income, except any portion of the dividend that, if paid as a separate dividend, would not be subject to subsection 55(2) because the amount of the separate dividend would not exceed the amount of the income earned or realized by any corporation — after 1971 and before the safe-income determination time for the transaction, event or series of transactions or events as part of which the dividend is received — that could reasonably be considered to contribute to the capital gain that could be realized on a disposition at fair market value, immediately before the dividend, of the share on which the dividend is received;

   **(2)** Subsection (1) applies to dividends received after April 20, 2015.